siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 That is enough for now.

 The next step is clear.
-If loops encode partially and differently, then we must ask how they learn, imitate, correct, and sometimes share recognition across different bodies and different histories.
+If loops encode partially and differently, then finite recognition must proceed by estimate.
+Only then can we ask how loops learn, imitate, correct, and sometimes share recognition across different bodies and different histories.